 - (d) For high-complexity financial instruments, the fair value is measured by using self-developed valuation model based on the valuation method and technique widely used within the same industry.
 The valuation model is normally applied to derivative financial instruments, debt instruments with embedded derivatives or securitised instruments.
 Certain inputs used in the valuation model are not observable at market, and the Group must make reasonable estimates based on its assumptions. - (e) The output of valuation model is an estimated value and the valuation technique may not be able to capture all relevant factors of the Group's financial and non-financial instruments.
 Therefore, the estimated value derived using valuation model is adjusted accordingly with additional inputs, for example, model risk or liquidity risk and etc. In accordance with the Group's management policies and relevant control procedures relating to the valuation models used for fair value measurement, management believes adjustment to valuation is necessary in order to reasonably represent the fair value of financial and non-financial instruments at the balance sheet date.
-The inputs and pricing information used during valuation are carefully assessed and adjusted based on current market conditions. - (f) The Group takes into account adjustments for credit risks to measure the fair value of financial and non-financial instruments to reflect credit risk of the counterparty and the Group's credit quality. - E. For the years ended December 31, 2016 and 2015, there was no transfer between Level 1 and Level 2. - F. The following chart is the movement of Level 3 for the years ended December 31, 2016 and 2015:
+The inputs and pricing information used during valuation are carefully assessed and adjusted based on current market conditions. - (f) The Group takes into account adjustments for credit risks to measure the fair value of financial and non-financial instruments to reflect credit risk of the counterparty and the Group's credit quality. - E. For the years ended December 31, 2017 and 2016, there was no transfer between Level 1 and Level 2. - F. The following chart is the movement of Level 3 for the years ended December 31, 2017 and 2016:

 Years ended December 31,

-2016 2015
+2017 2016

-At January 1, \$ 210,131 \$ 153,461
+At January 1, \$ 266,309 \$ 210,131

-Acquired in the period 223,761 70,344
+Acquired during the year 158,691 223,761

-Sold in the period (118,573)(3,813)
+Sold during the year (83,128) (118,573)

-Gains and losses recognised in other comprehensive
+Gains and losses recognised in other comprehensive income 51,110 (40,610)

-income (40,610) 639

-Capital deducted by returning cash () 8,400) (10,500)
+Capital deducted by returning cash - (8,400)

+Provision for impairment (741) -

+Exchange gain (loss) (55) -

+Transfers into level 3 1,331 -

+Transfers out from level 3 (48,850)

-At December 31, \$ 266,309 \$ 210,131
+At December 31, \$ 352,667 \$ 266,309